-39. Leases
+38. Leases

-39.1 Operating Lease - Authority as Lessee
+38.1 Operating Lease - Authority as Lessee

 The Authority leases a Multi-Storey car park in Workington and office space in Cockermouth and Wigton.
-The Authority also leases vehicles for its own use.
-The details of future minimum lease payments as at 31 March are as follows:
+The Authority also leases vehicles and office equipment for its own use.
+Future minimum lease payments under non-cancellable operating leases as at 31 March are as follows: